 - Acting aggressively toward peers, partners, or other people in his or her life

-If you are concerned about your loved one’s behavior, it is important for you to encourage this individual to seek help.
+If you are concerned about your loved one’s behavior, it is important for you to encourage this individual to seek help at a treatment center.
 The earlier this disorder is diagnosed, the better.
 Here are some tips that may help you through the treatment process:

 - Thoroughly discuss treatment options with a mental health professional.